 Contrasting Hinduism with Christianity

 There is no concept of original sin in Hinduism, rather sin is seen as an aspect of duality, its opposite being virtue.
 As beings evolve, according to Hindu thought, the consequences of past actions can be corrected and removed through self-effort (works) and devotional practices.
-The difficulty here is that this may take many, many lifetimes; in fact, according to Vedic literature the soul may be forced to take any of 8.4 million types of bodies (lower species’ life forms) as per one’s activities and state of consciousness.
-Fortunately, the concept of reincarnation is not supported biblically which should be of great comfort to anyone who considers this deeply.
+The difficulty here is that this will take many, many lifetimes; in fact, according to Vedic literature the soul may be forced to take any of 8.4 million types of bodies as per one’s activities and state of consciousness.
+Fortunately, the concept of reincarnation is not supported biblically: as stated in Hebrews 9:27-28 “…people are destined to die once, and after that to face judgment.”
+This should be of great comfort to anyone who considers this deeply, since according to the theory of reincarnation, there is no guarantee of a human birth next time around.
 It also convicts us to use our time in this one precious life wisely indeed.

 We were created to have a relationship with God, but we are prevented from doing so in our natural state because our sinful nature separates us from a holy and righteous God: “For all have sinned and fall short of the glory of God” (Romans 3:23).
 Jesus Christ came to restore that relationship.
 He was an historically validated person, who walked this earth both as God and as man (fully God, yet fully man) teaching, ministering, demonstrating his deity, and ultimately dying on the cross to pay our sin debt and to restore our broken relationship.
 This is the Good News, and this is the Gospel!

 Sin and death have existed in our world since the rebellious response of the first humans to God’s Law in the Garden of Eden.
 We believe that to be saved from the fate we deserve, and to instead gain eternal life we must place our faith entirely in the finished work of Jesus Christ: